-March 2022 saw a steep recovery in CBD accommodation occupancy, reaching an average of 75%.
-This was the highest monthly average occupancy since the beginning of the COVID-19 pandemic, and the highest average occupancy rates among any Australian city.
-There is capacity to grow, however this steep bounce back shows optimism.
+March 2023 saw a strong recovery in CBD accommodation occupancy, reaching an average of 79 per cent.
+This was the second highest monthly average occupancy since the beginning of the COVID-19 pandemic, and the highest number of room nights occupied for a month ever in Adelaide, with an average 8,376 room nights occupied each night.
+The March 2023 data shows strong demand for accommodation on the back of the growing interstate and international markets.